Tristin-S-Smith/Conobix/README.md

 @ | add20/eq16/~/lt4/?</code>

 <h2>Arranging Conobi</h2>
-<p>The layout of a Cobix program is not like that of you standard Imperative Programming Language.
+<p>The layout of a Cobix program is not like that of your standard Imperative Programming Language.
 Instead, Conobi are arranged into a matrix under the <em>~SCHEMATIC~</em> section header.
 The position of defined Conobi in this matrix tie pack to the aforemention direction data is passed with the condition parameters.
 It is highly reccomended to create a matrix with an equal width and height, as well as fill any blank characters with a specified null character.</p>
 <p>Assuming !, @, #, and $ are defined Conobi, a valid matrix would look like:</p>
 <code>~SCHEMATIC~
 !@